-The obvious way to save money on auto insurance is a clean driving record, but there’s more you can do to get a lower premium.
+The obvious way to save money on auto insurance is a clean driving record, but you can do more to get a lower premium.
 Rather than grumble about your rate, it pays to understand how auto insurance works.
 You may be entitled to discounts and savings you weren’t aware of with your existing provider, or you might be better off going somewhere else for coverage.

-Here are 20 ideas that will get you the most bang for your buck:
+Here are 20 ideas that will get you the most bang for your buck.

-You can save as much as 20% on your auto insurance if you put all your cars on the same auto insurance policy as most providers offer a multi-vehicle discount.
+You can save as much as 20% on your auto insurance if you put all your cars on the same auto insurance policy, as most providers offer a multi-vehicle discount.

 Don't waste time calling around for auto insurance

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.

 2. Bundle your auto and home insurance policies

 Similarly, bundling your home and auto insurance with the same insurer can bring substantial savings through what is called a multi-line discount that can reduce your premiums by as much as 15%.

 If you’re a senior, recently retired, or over 50, most insurance companies offer additional discounts that can save you up to 10% as long as you’re a good driver.